mhowlett/ncpy/README.md

 It is ok to put a latop running the client to sleep.
 Everything will continue as normal when the laptop is woken up and regains network access.

-It is ok to run the server in a shell, which could potentially hang if the connection is lost.
+It is ok to run the server in a shell which could potentially hang if the connection is lost.
 Simply start the server up again if it dies in this way.
 No need to use virtual terminal manager such as screen.